trygve-lie/abslog/README.md

 ## Interface

 `abslog` takes one argument.
+It takes an logger expected to be log4j interface compatible.

-If the argument is not provided an object with all log4j interface compatible methods will be returned where each method are just `noop` methods.
-In other words, if a logger is not provided, no log output will be emitted.
+If no logger is provided an object with log methods will be returned.
+Each of these method are just `noop` methods adding minimal footprint and performance impact on your module.

-If the argument is provided a compatilbe logger, the logger will be returned.
+If a logger is provided, the logger will be returned.
+This leaves `abslog` adding zero runtime footprint and performance impact on your module.

-If the argument is provided but the logger is not compatible with the log4j interface an exception will be thrown.
+If an logger is provided but the logger is not compatible with the log4j interface, an exception will be thrown.